 And everybody said so.

-But that was that widely viewed as stoking it.
+But that widely viewed as stoking it.

-Then the new Black Panthers uh came along and offered a bounty, and nobody said anything about that.
+Then the new Black Panthers came along and offered a bounty, and nobody said anything about that.

 Nobody criticized that.